qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 After you have verified the output you can install the key with::

-  sudo mkdir -p /etc/apt/keyrings && sudo chmod 755 /etc/apt/keyrings
-  sudo cp qgis-archive-keyring.gpg /etc/apt/keyrings/qgis-archive-keyring.gpg
+  sudo mkdir -m755 -p /etc/apt/keyrings  # not needed since apt version 2.4.0 like Debian 12 and Ubuntu 22 or newer sudo cp qgis-archive-keyring.gpg /etc/apt/keyrings/qgis-archive-keyring.gpg

 Alternatively you can download the key directly without manual verification::

-  sudo mkdir -p /etc/apt/keyrings && sudo chmod 755 /etc/apt/keyrings
-  sudo wget -O/etc/apt/keyrings/qgis-archive-keyring.gpg https://download.qgis.org/downloads/qgis-archive-keyring.gpg
+  sudo mkdir -m755 -p /etc/apt/keyrings  # not needed since apt version 2.4.0 like Debian 12 and Ubuntu 22 or newer sudo wget -O /etc/apt/keyrings/qgis-archive-keyring.gpg https://download.qgis.org/downloads/qgis-archive-keyring.gpg

 With the keyring in place you can add the repository to as ``/etc/apt/sources.list.d/qgis.sources`` with following content::